Seresto® for Cats and Dogs

 Is there a Seresto® recall?

 There is no evidence in the scientific evaluation conducted for registration or the regularly reviewed pharmacovigilance data to suggest a recall of Seresto® is warranted, nor has one been requested, or even suggested by any regulatory agency.
 As a result, Elanco continues to stand behind the safety profile of Seresto®.
-It remains available to consumers as a safe and effective way to protect pets against fleas and ticks that can transmit disease and can impact their quality of life.
+It remains available to consumers as an effective way to protect pets against fleas and ticks that can transmit disease and can impact their quality of life.

 Where can I find more details about Seresto® and complete application information?

 How do I know if the Seresto® collar I purchased is authentic?